dragonwasrobot/dragonwasrobot.github.io/_posts/2016-10-02-enum-types-in-kotlin-elixir-and-elm.md

 layout: post
 title: "Enum types in Kotlin, Elixir, and Elm"
 category: functional-programming
 description: "In this post, we define the concept of enum types with examples in Kotlin, Elixir, and Elm."
-tags: [Elm, Elixir, Kotlin, Types, Enum types, Functional basics, Functional programming, Programming languages]
+tags: [Elm, Elixir, Kotlin, Enum types, Functional programming]
 ---

 *“‘Begin at the beginning’, the King said, very gravely,*<br/>